New Breakthrough Weight Loss Medication: Ozempic and Mounjaro

 Dosing

-Depending on individual patient characteristics and the prescribing healthcare professional's recommendations, dosing may vary.
-Dosing is usually slowly up-titrated, depending on how your body responds to the medication and the results you are getting!
+Dosing may vary depending on individual patient characteristics and the prescribing healthcare professional's recommendations.
+It is usually slowly up-titrated, depending on how your body responds to the medication and the results you are getting!
 Ozempic is typically administered once a week as a subcutaneous injection, whereas Mounjaro is administered once every four weeks as a subcutaneous injection.

 FDA approvals

-Ozempic is FDA-approved for the treatment of type 2 diabetes, whereas Mounjaro is FDA approved for the treatment of type 2 diabetes as well, but specifically for patients who have not achieved adequate glycemic control with diet and exercise alone or with other antidiabetic medications.
+Ozempic is FDA-approved for the treatment of type 2 diabetes, whereas Mounjaro is also FDA-approved for the treatment of type 2 diabetes, but specifically for patients who have not achieved adequate glycemic control with diet and exercise alone or with other antidiabetic medications.
 Regarding treating obesity, Ozempic was approved for this specific use by the FDA in 2021, while Mounjaro has not been approved yet but is expected to be approved soon.

 Clinical evidence